-The major reforms are based on ideas submitted during the Local Government Reform Program consultation in early 2019 and submissions on the resulting Reforming Local Government in South Australia discussion paper.
+The major reforms in the Amendment Act are based on ideas submitted during the Local Government Reform Program consultation that was held in early 2019.

 - a new conduct management framework for council members

 - an expansion of expert, independent advice to councils on a range of critical financial and governance matters

 - a range of improvements to regulation to reduce councils’ costs.

 The local government reforms will commence in stages.

 The second stage of reforms was included in a proclamation on 23 December 2021, which includes the following commencement dates for various reforms:

 - 30 June 2022 (PDF, 111.3 KB)